 I have checked your new address and noticed you have decided to go ahead with BT connection.
 For whatever reason I am please that you, ass a valued customer, have decided to stay with BT.

 Yours Sincerely Donna Oakley Multimedia Helpdesk ref 349731

 Now hang on a minute. " I am please that you, ass a valued customer"?
 What the hell?
 This nice helpful Multimedia helpdesk person has not only shrugged off my email with alarming decisiveness, but they have also made some fairly basic typo's that almost call me an ass!

 This response has come way too late, been completely unhelpful and what's more, when I called BT to ask for the 'Multimedia Helpdesk, the operator said "Sir this is British Telecom, we don't have a multimedia department, we are a telecommunication company.
 Who are you trying to call?"

 When this is the so-called help people receive, why even bother?
 The disappointing thing is that this is not an untypical response from companies with regard to email.
 Telephoning may not always be fruitful but it has to be said, most companies at least have someone there answering the calls.
-With email, it seems everyone, from the big to the small, consider your electronic mail less important than more traditional forms of communication.
-And in a world that is getting increasingly wired, that really tangles my cables!
+With email, it seems everyone, from the big to the small, considers your electronic mail less important than more traditional forms of communication, and in a world that is getting increasingly wired, that really tangles my cables!